How to Automate Customer Service for Real Results

 The Power of a Phased Rollout

-Resist the urge to unleash your brand-new automated system on all of your customers at once.
+Finally, resist the urge to unleash your brand-new automated system on all of your customers at once.
 A phased rollout is the secret to a successful launch.
 Start with a small pilot group or on just one of your support channels.

 This approach lets you test, learn, and tweak your workflows in a controlled environment.
 You’ll spot confusing scripts, fix broken conversational paths, and gather real-world data on what actually works.